 BY RAZEEN SALLY

 Asians face new mercantile hurdles each day.
-The new story of fast growth, a contraction of normal trade markets in a West, and large though on-again-off-again collateral flows from Western investors, all are formulating new dynamics opposite a region.
+The new story of fast growth, a contraction of normal trade markets in a West, and large though on-again-off-again material flows from Western investors, all are formulating new dynamics opposite a region.
 Keeping adult with these developments is a daily onslaught for process makers.

 But Asia also faces an egghead challenge.
 The aged investment-led and export-led expansion policies that seemed to work so good are fast losing steam for many Asian countries.
 Meanwhile, common—although not always accurate—perceptions about a causes of a financial predicament in a West have discredited free-market economics in some …